captvonsciencypants/computational-imaging-lab/index.md

 ## Welcome

 Hello!
-Welcome to my computational imaging lab, thanks for visiting.
+Welcome to our computational imaging lab, thanks for visiting.
 <br>
 We work on imaging tiny objects using the computer as a lens.
 <br>